OfficialTab/wttantimod/README.md

-# wttantimod
+# wtt-antimod
-This mod reverses the effects of the walk through trellis mod for stardew valley
+A mod that reverses the effects of the walk through trellis mod for Stardew Valley.
+(Uses SMAPI)